mrazomej/phd/docs/src/chapter_04/section_03_epsilonAI.md

 not sufficient to determine the three MWC parameters ($K_A$, $K_I$, and
 $\Delta\varepsilon_{AI}$), since degenerate sets of parameters yield nearly identical fold-change responses.
-To circumvent this degeneracy, we now turn to some previous data from the *lac* system in order to determine the value of
+To circumvent this degeneracy, we now turn to some previous data from the *lac* system to determine the value of
 $\Delta\varepsilon_{AI}$ in for the induction of the Lac repressor.
-Specifically, we consider two previous sets of work from: (1) @Garcia2011c and (2) @Brewster2014, both of which measured fold-change with the same simple repression system in the absence of inducer ($c=0$) but at various repressor copy numbers $R$.
+Specifically, we consider two previous sets of work from (1) @Garcia2011c and (2) @Brewster2014, both of which measured fold-change with the same simple repression system in the absence of inducer ($c=0$) but at various repressor copy numbers $R$.
 The original analysis for both data sets assumed that in the